-Consider the example in Figure 4, from a finance setting Reading the where-clause from left-to-right, we can evaluate the first 2 predicates without sorting, as neither is order-dependent.
+Consider the example in Figure 4, from a finance setting Reading the where-clause from left-to-right, we can evaluate the first 2 predicates without sorting, as we have not yet encountered an order-dependent predicate that requires our data to be sorted.
 The third predicate is order-dependent, and thus at this point AQuery must collect all attributes that require sorting by inspecting the remaining selections in the where-clause, group-by and projection clauses.
 This results in $C{od} = \{volume, TradeDate, ClosePrice\}$.
 Once we have sorted these columns, we can apply the remaining selections, group, and aggregate.
 The result is semantically equivalent to sorting from the start.